mharen/mharen.github.io/blog/2010/2010-10-opt-out-means-opt-out.md

 ---

-I got an email from Best Buy just now informing me (with way more words than necessary) that I am now opted in to their marketing material, even though (as they acknowledge) <strong>I chose to opt out</strong>.
+I got an email from Best Buy just now informing me (with way more words than necessary) that I am now opted in to their marketing material, even though (as they acknowledge) **I chose to opt out**.
 Here’s the email (highlighting added):

 ![SNAG-0017%5B7%5D.png](SNAG-0017%5B7%5D.png)

-<strong>I appreciate that they’re letting me know</strong>—I really do.
+**I appreciate that they’re letting me know**—I really do.
 What I don’t appreciate is that they’re changing my preferences in the first place.
 It’s a pretty silly thing to be irked by, for sure, but there’s just something about a company deliberately not doing the right thing that bugs me.
 (It would also help if the opt-out link they provided was actually up.)

 This would have been far better if they had decided to lean the other direction and say, “You opted out of marketing so we’re going to honor that.
 If you still want your RZ emails, you’ll have to opt in to everything.”
 Of course if they were going to do that, they’d simply decide to do nothing because it’d be a loss for them!